Update: The offers on this page are expired. Please refer to the bank’s website for current offers.

 Where airline miles that are great for award flight redemptions, especially long-haul international and premium cabin flights, you won’t get the same value per point redeeming, say United miles for a domestic flight that costs ~$100.
 In fact it would make little sense to redeem airline miles at such a low value per mile redemption when you can redeem them for international flights and easily get upwards of 3.0+ cents per mile.
 This is where bank-point travel rebate cards come into play.

 One of the most widely talked about cards in this category is the Barclaycard Arrival Plus™ World Elite MasterCard®.
 It stands alone as one of the highest earning ‘travel reimbursement’ type of credit cards and earns 2.2 cents per dollar spent when the miles are redeemed for travel.
 It’s important to mention that the Arrival card should strictly be used for travel redemptions since that will yield the highest value per mile.

 When Arrival miles are redeemed for travel you will earn a 10% mile rebate that instantly posts to your account.
 So even when the card is marketed as earning 2 miles per dollar spend on all purchases, when you redeem those miles you will earn another 10% (hence the 2.2 cents per dollar spent).

 Barclaycard Arrival Plus Card – 40,000 Bonus Miles & 2X Earnings

-The Arrival Plus card is offering a 40,000 miles sign-up bonus after spending $3,000 within the first three months.
+The Arrival Plus card is offering a 40,000 miles welcome bonus after spending $3,000 within the first three months.
 You can get $440 worth of travel when you redeem the 40,000 miles for statement credit to cover travel costs.

 One of the perks of using bank-point reimbursement miles is that you can use them to cover any type of travel.
 You simply purchase a flight, hotel, etc. using your Arrival card and you can redeem miles at a value of 1 cent per mile through you online Barclays Arrival account.